vlarie/EPIC_team5/README.md

 How are property values influenced by different factors such as commute, crime rates, school districts, population density, availability of healthcare resources, variety of restaurant choices, dog ownership, etc.?

 ### Data Sets to be Used:
-* Zillow API
+* Zillow
+* OpenStreetMap
-* City of Austin Census Data
+* City of Austin Census
-* data.austintexas.gov data sets
+* US Census Bureau
+* School Digger
+* Texas School Guide

 ### Rough Breakdown of Tasks:
 - [x] Define questions to ask